JonBenet Ramsey Murder Fast Facts

 - Karr is an elementary school teacher, divorced, father of three sons and has recently been living in Bangkok, Thailand.

-August 28, 2006 - The Boulder County District Attorney decides not to charge Karr in connection with the JonBenet Ramsey murder, after DNA tests confirm that he isn't a match to the evidence found at the crime scene.
+August 28, 2006 - The Boulder County District Attorney decides not to charge Karr in connection with the JonBenét Ramsey murder, after DNA tests confirm that he isn't a match to the evidence found at the crime scene.

 July 9, 2008 - Boulder County District Attorney Mary Lacy says no one in the Ramsey family is considered a suspect and formally apologizes in a letter to John Ramsey for the cloud of suspicion his family has lived under for nearly 12 years.